amaloy/amaloy.github.io/kubernetes-minimalist-cd.md

 -no body in request-
 ```

 The details of the output aren't important.
-What matters is that we were able to update to a new container image, do `kubectl apply` and the Deployment handled the rest: the new version appeared and the old version went away, automatically.
+What matters is that we were able to update to a new container image, do `kubectl apply` and the Deployment handled the rest; the new version appeared and the old version went away, automatically.

 ## Rolling Back